Thursday, 24 September 2015

 Another view of the temple.
 (12.08.2015.)

-Two young men sitting near the boys told me that a big fair used to be held before the partition and probably continued even after that for a long time.
+Two young men sitting near the boys told me that a big fair used to be held here before the Partition and probably continued for a long time afterward.
 But now, no fair is held.
-They also informed me about a Punjabi film shot here.
-Unfortunately I forgot the name of this movie.
+They also informed me about a Punjabi film that was shot here.
+Unfortunately, I forgot the name of the movie.

-The complex is almost a perfect square and each side is approximately 75 meters.
-So the area of the complex (including pond) is about 5,625 sq. meters or 1.4 acre.
-The pond itself is made of good bricks work.
+The complex is almost a perfect square, and each side is approximately 75 meters.
+So the area of the complex (including the pond) is about 5,625 square meters or 1.4 acres.
+The pond itself is made of good brickwork.

 Graffiti inside the temple.
 (12.08.2015.)